 - 4. The IGA outlined a cost recovery approach to cover the typical operational expenses of the court.
 These operational costs include, but are not limited to, staff salaries and benefits, magistrate services, public defender, prosecutor services, interpreter services, incarceration fees, and supporting office hardware, software and materials. - This cost recovery model included a court service base fee of \$12,183 which the Town of Cave Creek pays the Town of Carefree the first of each month.
 The base fee is subject to an annual inflationary index beginning and assessed every year thereafter on July 1.
 There is a minimum cap of two percent and a maximum cap of four percent.
-The court service base fee for fiscal year 2023 is 15,436.20 which is an increase of 4 percent. - In October, 2013 an agreement was executed for the naming rights of the Town's amphitheater with Sanderson Lincoln.
-Under this agreement, Sanderson pays the Town of Carefree \$25,000 per year for a term of ten years.
-The funds generated by this agreement will be used to reimburse the Town for the improvements to the amphitheater which include but are not limited to new shade structures, new stage lighting, new audio-visual equipment and a mister system.
-In the tenth year and final year of this agreement \$25,000 was paid by Sanderson Lincoln.
+The court service base fee for fiscal year 2024 is 16,053.65 which is an increase of four percent. - In October, 2013 an agreement was executed for the naming rights of the Town's amphitheater with Don Sanderson Ford, Inc. (Sanderson Lincoln).
+Under the agreement, Sanderson paid the Town of Carefree \$25,000 for ten years with the last year being paid in 2022.
+A new agreement was signed with them to continue the naming rights at \$15,000 (Fifteen Thousand Dollars) a year for ten (10) years.